-A company incorporated in England and Wales whose registered office is at 84 Eccleston Square, London, SW1V 1PX.
-Wren Investment Office Limited is authorised to carry on investment business by virtue of its authorisation and regulation by the FCA.
+A limited partnership incorporated in England and Wales whose registered office and principal place of business is at 35 Portman Square, London W1H 6LR.
+Stanhope Capital LLP is authorised to carry on investment business by virtue of its authorisation and regulation by the FCA whose address is given above.

 The appointment of the Investment Manager has been made under an agreement between the Manager and the Investment Manager.
-Wren Investment Office Limited has full discretionary powers over the investment of the property of the Scheme subject to the overall responsibility and right of veto of the Manager.
+Stanhope Capital LLP has full discretionary powers over the investment of the property of the Scheme subject to the overall responsibility and right of veto of the Manager.
 Copies of the Investment Manager's execution policy and voting policy are available from the Manager on request.
-The agreement is terminable on receipt of written notice given by either party.
-The Manager has the right to terminate the Agreement with immediate effect in certain circumstances.
+The agreement between the Manager and the Investment Manager is terminable on one month's notice by the Manager or the Investment Manager.